Vizcaya Bridge: Architecture

 The structure is made of four 61 metre towers which are the pillars and stand on the river banks.
 The towers are braced by iron cables to the crossbeam and are parallel to the river and by cables following the line of the bridge into the hill behind (on the Portugalete side) and the ground (on the Las Arenas side).
 The upper crossbeam which lies horizontally, rests between two towers by 70 suspension cables.
 They also help support a great amount of weight and are supported in the corbels which helps balance the weight.
 The gondola transports vehicles and they hang from a 36-wheeled caty and is 25m. long.
 It moves along the rails through the horizontal crossbeam.

 Construction

 The structure is 45 metres high and 160 metres long.
 In the final design it was decided to use two horizontal girders to support the rails, and these are supported by four pillars which stand on four towers which are situated on the river banks.
 It is made of iron.
 Much iron was extracted from the mines of Vizcaya, which increased the mining and shipping industry.
 Therefore, the Vizcaya Bridge also represents the growth and triumph of a new era.

+Visiting

+The bridge is in daily use and you can visit by paying in coins or by card to either use the gondola, (Less than a Euro, mostly locals) or the walkway as a tourist attraction.